hobbyquaker/check_os_release/README.md

 > Nagios/Icinga Plugin for checking OS Release Schedule

+Monitors `/etc/os-release` and warns you before the support for your distribution ends and you should consider upgrading soon.
 Currently only Debian, Raspbian and Ubuntu are supported, Pull Requests welcome!

 ### Install